De Haan Advocaten & Notarissen. General Terms and Conditions

 De Haan Advocaten & Notarissen B.V.
-Chamber of Commerce no. 02058197), also trading under the name of: De Haan Advocaten & Notarissen, De Haan Advocaten, De Haan Notarissen and De Haan AGW Advocaten & Notarissen, user of these General Terms and Conditions, hereafter referred to as: "De Haan", is a private limited company whose objectives are to conduct the practice of a law firm and to provide the services of the notarial profession.
-The address details for the principal establishment are as follows: Van Elmptstraat 2 (9723 ZL) Groningen, PO Box 723 (9700 AS) Groningen, the Netherlands, Tel.: 0031(0)50 5757400; Fax, legal profession: 0031(0)50 5757444; Fax, notarial practice: 0031(0)50 5757440; website: www.dehaanlaw.nl
+(Chamber of Commerce no. 02058197), also trading under the name of: De Haan Advocaten & Notarissen, De Haan Advocaten, De Haan Notarissen, De Haan AGW Advocaten & Notarissen and De Haan Stein Advocaten, user of these General Terms and Conditions, hereafter referred to as: "De Haan", is a private limited companie whose objectives are to conduct the practice of a law firm and to provide the services of the notarial profession.
+For the address details reference is made to website: www.dehaanlaw.nl

 Article 1 Assignment and applicability of the General Terms and Conditions

 1.1 All work undertaken by De Haan and by its assigned third parties (servants or agent) shall be executed subject to an agreement for services (hereafter also referred to as: "the Assignment") between the commissioning party (referred to hereafter both singularly and in plural as: "the Client") and De Haan.
 All agreements for services agreed between Client and De Haan are subject to these General Terms and Conditions.

 1.2 The Assignment shall be regarded as having been awarded exclusively to De Haan.
 This applies also in the event that it is expressly or tacitly implied that the Assignment will be executed by a certain person.
 The applicability of Book 7, Section 404, Section 407 (2) and Section 409 (2) of the Dutch Civil Code is excluded.